Music Arena: Live Evaluation for Text-to-Music: Key Features

 Systems in this collection exhibit substantial heterogeneity in type signatures.
 Three support generating output vocals~\citep{liu2025songgen,gong2025ace,riffusion2025fuzz} while others are instrumental only.
-Commercial systems like Riffusion FUZZ~\citep{riffusion2025fuzz} generate lyrics jointly with audio, while open weights systems like SongGen~\citep{liu2025songgen} and ACE-Step~\citep{gong2025ace} require explicit lyrics conditioning---here we use GPT-4o~\citep{hurst2024gpt} to generate lyrics for these systems from a user's input prompt.
+Commercial systems like Riffusion FUZZ~\citep{riffusion2025fuzz} generate lyrics jointly with audio, while open weights systems like SongGen~\citep{liu2025songgen} and ACE-Step~\citep{gong2025ace} require explicit lyrics conditioning--- we use GPT-4o~\citep{hurst2024gpt} to generate lyrics for these systems from a user's input prompt.
 In addition to considerations around vocals, there is a long tail of additional control signals across models, e.g.,~Stability AI models support explicit specification of output duration~\citep{evans2025stable,novack2025fast,evans2024long}.
-This heterogeneity is particularly pronounced in music---other generative AI tasks like chat~\citep{chiang2024chatbot} and image generation~\citep{jiang2024genai} have more standardized type signatures.
+This heterogeneity is more pronounced in music, unlike the standardized signatures of chat~\citep{chiang2024chatbot} and image generation~\citep{jiang2024genai}.
 We design our unified framework to navigate this complex landscape, and aim to extend it in future work to support even broader music type signatures beyond TTM such as style transfer or symbolic music generation.